-- > supporting recruitment retention and training of GP's, nurses and midwives, allied health, Aboriginal health workers, ambulance services and their volunteers. - redesigning workforce models as needed for future sustainability.
+- > To support recruitment retention and training of GP's, nurses and midwives, allied health, Aboriginal health workers, ambulance services and their volunteers. - To redesign workforce models as needed for future sustainability.

 Reactivation of the Repat

 The focus of this section in relation to the regional LHNs is in ensuring rural and remote consumers have continued access to state-wide services at the Repat site.